alphasheets-development/fin-canvas/README.md

 fin-canvas
 ================

-See the [component page](http://stevewirts.github.io/stevewirts/fin-canvas) for more information.
+See the [component page](http://stevewirts.github.io/fin-canvas/) for more information.

 ## Getting Started

-We've put together a [guide for fin-canvas](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+Here is a [guide for polymer](https://www.polymer-project.org/) to help get you rolling.